 This whole region on the West side of the Triglav National Park is where you will have the best views of the incredible emerald green Soca River.

-Note: This area is famous for adrenaline sports, so ensure you spare some time for doing rafting and other activities on the river.
+Note: This area is famous for adrenaline sports, so ensure you spare some time doing rafting and other river activities.

 5 – From Ljubljana To The Coast, Passing By The Caves Of Postojna And Skocjan